 Can you put boots in the dryer?

 Don’t walk around in wet boots!
 Cold feet are the fastest route to getting a serious cold.
-In addition, you can sustain blisters easily.
+You can also sustain blisters easily.

 It is recommended that you air-dry your shoes.
-However, when the boots get wet when you are going home and you have to wear them the following day, you don’t have enough time to air-dry them.
+However, when the boots get wet and you have to wear them the following day, you don’t have enough time to air-dry them.

 So can you put boots in the dryer?
 You can use a specific type of dryer for your boots.
-This is the boots dryer.
-It is designed in such a way that it goes into your boots and it warms the air around the boot, which then causes the moisture to evaporate.
+It is designed in such a way that it goes into your boots and it warms the air around the boot.
+This causes the moisture to evaporate.
 It simulates air-drying and therefore it has no side effect on your boots.

 How to dry boots quickly